lukatales/rejuvwalkthrough/chapter 1/gearencity.md

 | **!WBellsprout**    | 12% | **!Bellsprout**  | 12% | **!Oddish**          | 12% |
 | **!Sunkern**        | 6%  | **!Sunkern**     | 6%  | **!Chingling**       | 6%  |

+Wurmple evolving into Dustox is good for the first gym, as well as Chingling and Hoothoot.
+Alolan Rattata is also a certified beast in early game with the boosts it gets in City Field, as well as its significant speed.

+There’s a *Gourmet Treat* in a flowery tile in the grass patch below the lab, to the left of the round bush.
+These treats are used to encounter some event Pokémon, so make sure to always have a few on hand!

+Below that patch of grass there's a rock with a hidden *Poké Ball* in it.
+If you go to the right and down and talk to the nerd, he’ll give you a *Reverse Candy*.
+Below him and to the right there’s a rock with a *Potion*, and to the right there’s another rock with a *Green Shard*.
+Go north of the charmer that battles you and in the patch of lighter colored grass to the right of the girl there's a hidden *Oran Berry*.